marcuschain-jpg/FYP_TRIPMATE/README.md

 - Error action & types:
     - Valid action:
-        - 200: Send this when something is successful if not send below one
+        - optional - 200: Send this when something is successful if not send below one
+        - or can return res.send(<something>)
     - Redirect user back to login page with error msg:
         - 401: Not logged in
         - 403: Wrong user type access webpage (user page access admin page)